 Connected traveler (10+ GB for 7 days) — If you plan to regularly upload content to social media, make long video calls, use your phone as a hotspot for a tablet or laptop, or watch videos during bus transfers between cities.

-A specific tip for Morocco: download offline maps of the medina cities (Fez and Marrakech in particular) before arriving.
-The souks are a labyrinth, and real-time Google Maps consumes data quickly.
-Having downloaded maps saves you data and works even if you temporarily lose signal.
+A specific tip for Morocco: download offline maps of the medina cities (Fez and Marrakech in particular) before you arrive.
+The souks are a labyrinth and real-time Google Maps consumes data quickly.
+Having downloaded maps saves you data and works even if you momentarily lose signal.

 Train transfers between cities (Casablanca-Marrakech, Casablanca-Fez, etc.) have variable coverage.
-Trains have WiFi on some lines, but it is often slow and inconsistent — rely on your own eSIM for these journeys.
+The train has Wi-Fi on some lines, but it is often slow and inconsistent — rely on your own eSIM for these journeys.

 Alternatives to eSIM in Morocco